16oh4/MERNStackApp/README.md

 ## MERN Stack App
 This project uses the MERN stack to create a web app for tracking exercises in a task-list format.
+Created to learn full-stack development.

 ## List of technologies used:
 MongoDB Atlas for database.